 Canon also includes a feature known as ZoomPlus, which can expand the digital zoom to a maximum of 84 times and claims that there is very little loss of clarity throughout this process.
 This will be evaluated as part of our performance section.
 The image processor in this brand-new model has been updated to a Digic 4+.

 The lens has a maximum aperture of f/3.4 when it is set to its widest angle, and it can reach f/6.0 when it is set to its most telephoto setting.
-In some modes, this camera has a very amazing focusing range of 0 inches for macro photography.
-Strangely, Canon has discontinued the ISO 80 option, thus the lowest possible setting on their cameras is now ISO 100, and the highest possible setting is ISO 3200.
+In some modes, this camera has a very excellent focusing range of 0 inches for macro photography.
+Strangely, Canon has discontinued the ISO 80 option.
+Thus the lowest possible setting on their cameras is now ISO 100, and the highest is ISO 3200.

 The Evaluative approach, the Center-weighted average method, and the Spot method are all included.
 A multitude of shooting modes are also available, such as “M” for “Manual,” “Av” for “Aperture priority,” “Tv” for “Shutter priority,” “P” for “Program,” “Live View Control,” “Auto,” “Creative Shot,” “SCN” for “scene,” “Creative Filters,” and “Movie.”